1975 Icelandic women's strike

 On 24 October 1975, Icelandic women went on strike for the day to "demonstrate the indispensable work of women for Iceland's economy and society" and to "protest wage discrepancy and unfair employment practices".
 It was publicized domestically as Women's Day Off (Kvennafrídagurinn).
 Participants, led by women's organizations, did not go to their paid jobs and did not do any housework or child-rearing for the whole day.
-Ninety percent of Iceland's female population participated in the strike.
+90% of Iceland's female population participated in the strike.
 Iceland's parliament passed a law guaranteeing equal rights to women and men the following year.

 History

 Icelandic women who worked outside of the home before 1975 earned less than sixty percent of what men earned.

 The United Nations announced that 1975 was going to be International Women's Year.
 A representative from a women's group called the Redstockings put forward the idea of a strike as one of the events in honor of it.
 The committee decided to call the strike a "day off" since they thought this term would be more pleasant and more effective in engaging the masses.
 Also, some women could have been fired for going on strike but could not be denied a day off.

 Women's organizations spread the word about the Day Off throughout the country.
 The Day Off event organizers got radio stations, television, and newspapers to run stories about gender-based discrimination and lower wages for women.
 The event garnered international attention.